THIS DATE IN HISTORY: July 28

 Video: Mark Messier was one of NHL's greatest leaders

 1999: The Canucks sign Swedish twins Henrik Sedin and Daniel Sedin to their first pro contracts.
-The Sedins are the best young prospects in Europe and they want to play together if they are to come to North America.
-Canucks general manager Brian Burke makes a series of trades that give Vancouver the second and third picks in the draft; the Canucks take Daniel with the second pick and Henrik with the third.
+The Sedins are the best young prospects in Europe, and they want to play together if they are to come to North America.
+Canucks general manager Brian Burke makes a series of trades that give Vancouver the second and third picks in the draft; the Canucks take Daniel No. 2 and Henrik No. 3.
+The Sedins spend their entire 17-season NHL careers with the Canucks before retiring after the 2017-18 season.
+Henrik wins the Art Ross and Hart trophies in 2009-10; Daniel wins the Art Ross in 2010-11.
+Each also wins the King Clancy Trophy for leadership and humanitarian contributions in their community.